Fort Worth District

 Location

 The main entrance to Lofers Bend Park is located on the east end of the Whitney Dam on State Highway 22.
-After turning into the main entrance, follow the signs to East Lofers Bend Park.
+After turning into the main entrance, follow the signs to Lofers Bend East.

 Facilities

 There are 66 campsites in East Lofers Bend Park.
 Six of these sites (sites 33 through 38) are "water only" sites and the rest of the sites have water and 30 amp electrical hookups.
 All sites have an upright BBQ cooker and a ground cooker/fire ring.
 The park has three restrooms with showers, a trailer dump station, and two boat ramps.
 One boat ramp is a double lane boat ramp with adequate parking and the other boat ramp is a shallow, single lane ramp.
-A group camp area with eight electric campsites and a group pavilion may be reserved by calling NRRS at 1-877-444-6777 or online at www.recreation.gov .
+There is also a group camp area with eight electric campsites and a group pavilion.
+To reserve a site please visit www.recreation.gov .

 Fees